Port Jervis, New York

 EXTRA CAUTION WHERE NY ROUTE 97 IN SPARROWBUSH MEETS BOLTON BASIN RD.
 JUST EAST

 OF THE HAWK'S NEST AS PART OF THE ROUTE 42 DETOUR.
-THOSE
+Those taking the Route 42 note that Bolton

 a population shown by the 2010 U.S. Census as slightly